spurs v chelsea match reports

 30.12.1961 Spurs recorded a big win over Chelsea in this First Division match at White Hart Lane.

 A single Cliff Jones goal separated the sides at the turn-around, but Dave Mackay netted and another from Jones put Tottenham 3-0 ahead.
 Graham Moore scored twice for Chelsea to make the gap just one goal.
-This produced a reaction from Spurs, who went forward to score through Jones' hat-trick goal and a fifth from Less Allen.
+This produced a reaction from Spurs, who went forward to score through Jones' hat-trick goal and a fifth from Les Allen.

 Teams :